Sheep & Beef Farm Vet Services

 Anexa Vets are here to help.
 Being a farmer vet club, our recommendations for your farm are driven by the health and wellbeing of your animals and your farm’s business requirements first and foremost.

 We believe in offering you evidence-based options and sharing our knowledge and skills.
-Whether we working with you to create individualised animal health plans or providing 24 hour emergency service, we are focused on what works for you, your animals and your farm.
+Whether we are working with you to create individualised animal health plans or providing 24 hour emergency service, we are focused on what works for you, your animals and your farm.

 We cater for all sheep and beef farms including commercial stud, breeding or finishing farms.
 We provide a complete advisory and treatment service for your flock / herd health and production.